spelletier1996/vention-inverted-pendulum/README.md

 ### Building
 ##### Native
-Their are two build options either ensure all dependencies are installed and then build using:
+There are two build options either ensure all dependencies are installed and then build using:

 ```
 mkdir build